 This is a very common question.
-How much you need to save for your retirement, or how long for, is a very personal decision and is dependent on a number of factors: your age, how much you have saved already, the lifestyle you want in later life, when you plan to retire and your personal circumstances.
+How much you need to invest for your retirement, or how long for, is a very personal decision and is dependent on a number of factors: your age, how much you have saved already, the lifestyle you want in later life, when you plan to retire and your personal circumstances.
 We have several articles on our blog that might help you.
-You could try Are you saving enough for your retirement? and our Pension calculator for a start.
+You could try Investing for the future: do you have a plan for retirement? and our Pension calculator for a start.

 We calculate the expected average returns for each pension pot portfolio, as well as the spread of likely outcomes, using historical data.
 We look at the estimated returns for a portfolio of equities and government bonds in different percentages depending on the portfolio risk level.
 In general, the higher the risk of a portfolio the greater the proportion of equities — both in the UK and overseas — and a higher level of expected return.
 Find out more about our fee

-Nutmeg pensions are managed portfolios.
-Across all managed portfolios in your Nutmeg account, including VAT you pay 0.75% on your first £100k and 0.35% for everything beyond.
+Across all fully managed and socially responsible portfolios in your Nutmeg account, including VAT, you pay a management fee of 0.75% on your first £100k and 0.35% for everything beyond.
 For any fixed allocation portfolios, you pay a management fee of 0.45% on your first £100k and 0.25% on anything beyond.
-Any underlying fund costs and the effect of market spread are kept as low as possible to help you benefit from better net returns.
-Find out more about our fee
+Any underlying fund costs and the effect of market spread are kept as low as possible to help you potentially benefit from better net returns.
+Find out more about our fees.

-At Nutmeg we build intelligent portfolios that hold many different types of investments in many countries and industry sectors in order to help spread risk and the opportunity for good investment returns.
-We typically use exchange-traded funds (ETFs) to invest your money as they are a good, low-cost way of giving you exposure to a large number of investments.
-For the fully managed and socially responsible investment styles, we constantly monitor and track the global markets in line with your portfolio and will make adjustments to your investments as we endeavour to improve your net returns.
+At Nutmeg we build intelligent portfolios that hold many different types of investments in many countries and industry sectors.
+This approach helps to spread risk and assists us in aiming for good investment returns.
+We typically use exchange-traded funds (ETFs) to invest your money as they are a good, low-cost way to give you exposure to a large number of investments.
+For the fully managed and socially responsible investment styles, we constantly monitor and track global markets in line with your portfolio and make adjustments to your investment style and risk profile as we endeavour to improve your net returns.
 For fixed allocation portfolios, we’ll keep you invested in assets matching your risk level, reviewing them once a year to make sure they’re still right for you.